-Considers the way in which the more general concepts dealt with in Taxation 1 are applied in taxation of partnerships, trusts and companies.
-There is an introduction to international tax aspects of income taxation including the various International Tax Agreements.
+Considers the way in which the more general concepts dealt with in 90.442 Taxation 1 are applied in the taxation of partnerships, trusts and companies as well as the way the law deals with attempts to alienate income and tax avoidance.
+Includes an introduction to the international aspects of income tax including some of the International Tax Agreements.
+Students should have completed 90.401 Business Associations 1 or be taking that course concurrently with 90.443 Taxation 2.